ploe/croma/README.md

 The package used for specifying the foreground and background colors are called `fg` and `bg` respectively.

-To include it in your project you will need to import it:
+To include it in your project you will need to `import` them in to your `package`:

 ```
 import (